Can We Pull Carbon Dioxide Out Of the Atmosphere?

 Carbon moves around the Earth system through the carbon cycle.
 It naturally travels between the atmosphere, ocean, plants, and rocks over time.
-We are changing the carbon cycle by burning fossil fuels, which send more carbon to the atmosphere in the form of greenhouse gases, like carbon dioxide (CO2) and methane (CH4).
+We are changing the carbon cycle by burning fossil fuels, which sends more carbon into the atmosphere in the form of greenhouse gases like carbon dioxide (CO2) and methane (CH4).
 Extra greenhouse gases in the atmosphere are causing Earth to warm.
 Some carbon dioxide makes its way out of the atmosphere through the carbon cycle, but we are emitting so much that the amount of carbon dioxide in the air keeps increasing.

 Examples of Carbon Dioxide Removal

 What if we could pull carbon dioxide out of the air in order to stop climate change?
 Researchers are developing ways to do this.
 Below are some examples of how we can pull carbon out of the air.

 Plants as fuel and carbon catchers

 Crops such as corn or switchgrass take carbon dioxide out of the atmosphere as they grow and can be used as a biomass energy source.
 If the crops are burned in a power plant to produce electricity, and the carbon dioxide from the smoke is captured and stored underground, carbon would be moved out of the atmosphere.

 Planting forests and managing existing forests can help take carbon dioxide out of the atmosphere.